-Drip irrigation means providing the required quantity of water directly to the root zone of Crop plants through a network of small pipes this is also called micro-irrigation
+Drip irrigation means providing the required quantity of water directly to the root zone of Crop plants through a network of small pipes this is also called micro-irrigation or trickle irrigation.

-This is most efficient irrigation technique.
+This is the most efficient irrigation technique.

 In Drip irrigation system water supplies to plant roots through a collection of plastic pipes, lateral tubes, and valves.
 These components, controlled with the help of dripper and water pump. with help drip irrigation system it is become easy to provide liquid fertilizer to plant root system.

 - Drip irrigation Saves water around 30% – 60% as compared to flood irrigation

 - It is observed that crop yield increase up to 230%.